ajeless/docs/agile_project_management/agile_workflow.md

-# Organizational Hierarchy and Agile Workflow
+# Organizational Hierarchy and Agile Workflow in Context of Methodologies

 In this integrated hierarchy, we start from the broad organizational purpose and drill down to the specific work items and quality assurance processes.
 This flow ensures that every piece of work, from high-level strategic objectives to day-to-day tasks and testing, aligns with the company's broader purpose and objectives, ensuring quality and user satisfaction.